 To obtain any exemption, a student must take the examinations for all the courses listed for that exemption.
-For example a student hoping for the CS2 exemption must take F71DA, F71AE, F71AG and F71SZ.
+For example a student hoping for the CS2 exemption must take the examinations for F71AE, F71DA, F71AG and F71SZ.

-6.2 Accreditation ("block exemption")
+6.2 Accreditation

-The MSc programme is accredited by the IFoA, but the Diploma programme is not.
+The MSc programme is accredited by the IFoA.
 Students with an overall average of at least 65% in all courses taken and who pass (at D grade or higher) all courses taken at first attempt will be recommended for block exemptions from all subjects where they have attempted all the underlying exemption courses.